COVID-19 Update on University-Related Travel

 Students may participate in non-UT programs in countries with a US Department of State Level 1 or 2 travel advisory.
 If there is an area within the country at a higher level, students should not travel to these areas.

-If the International Risk Management Committee denies the request, the student may not use any UT funds (including the TELS scholarship and any existing financial aid package) for their study abroad program or receive academic credit, The Center for Global Engagement will not provide support and will not be able to maintain the student’s enrollment at UT during the study abroad term.
+If the International Risk Management Committee denies the request, the student may not use any UT funds (including the TELS scholarship and any existing financial aid package) for their study abroad program or receive academic credit, the Center for Global Engagement will not provide support and will not be able to maintain the student’s enrollment at UT during the study abroad term.

-Students whose petition is denied can appeal to the provost by emailing a request for appeal to the International Risk Management Committee’s designee at email@example.com within 14 days of their notification of the committee’s decision.
+Students whose request is denied can appeal to the provost by emailing a request for appeal to the International Risk Management Committee’s designee at firstname.lastname@example.org within 14 days of their notification of the committee’s decision.
 Students must conduct all communication with the designee.
 The provost’s decisions are final.

 If the committee or provost grants an exception, the regular request and registration process must be completed before the travel begins.